- Cut out your chosen tattoo. Remove clear top sheet.

 Don’t apply to broken skin.
 Avoid hairy skin – you can shave before applying but bear in mind the hair will grow back and push on the tattoo.

-Sweaty or greasy skin will also reduce the life of your temporary tattoo.
+Sweaty or grease will also reduce the life of your temporary tattoo.

 Before it dried properly I went back to work at my desk, which rubbed and leaned on the tattoo all morning - this made the glue all sticky.
 I should have been more patient!